Handroanthus chrysotrichus: Golden Trumpet Tree

 Wood specific gravity: unknown

-Figure 6.
-Bark—Handroanthus chrysotrichus: Golden trumpet tree
+Bark—Handroanthus chrysotrichus: Golden trumpet tree.

 Figure 6.
-Bark—Handroanthus chrysotrichus: Golden trumpet tree
+Bark—Handroanthus chrysotrichus: Golden trumpet tree.

 Credit: Gitta Hasing